jup-ag/terminal/README.md

 window.Jupiter.init({ enableWalletPassthrough: true });
 ```

-Then, syncronise wallet state between your dApp and Jupiter Terminal with `syncProps()`
+Then, synchronize wallet state between your dApp and Jupiter Terminal with `syncProps()`

 ```tsx
 import { useWallet } from '@solana/wallet-adapter-react'; // Or @jup-ag/wallet-adapter;